marcomilon/micro/README.md

 ```

 #### Views

 Controllers are use for render views.
 Views are stored in a directory with the
 same name of the controller inside the view directory.

+The render function has two parameters: the name of the view file and the variables to be rendered in the view.
+The function will search for a render file with name equals to its first argument.

+For example

+Controllers are use for render views.
+Views are stored in a directory with the
+same name of the controller inside the view directory.